davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 TODO finish this

-TODO new heading or two to apply the FLP proof to each of leader-based replication and majority voting
+TODO new heading or two to apply the FLP proof to each of leader-based replication and majority voting.
+We could make these examples of the crashing games as sub-heading: I present the algorithm, and then say your FLP strategy is to do this: yadda yadda

 ## Doing the Impossible